Ethinyl estradiol and segesterone (vaginal ring)

 uncontrolled high blood pressure (especially if you also have blood vessel damage);

-heart disease (coronary artery disease, a heart valve disorder, history of heart attack, stroke, or blood clot);
+heart problems (coronary artery disease, heart rhythm disorder, a heart valve disorder, history of heart attack, stroke, or blood clot);

 an increased risk of having blood clots due to a heart problem or a hereditary blood disorder;